neumino/neumino.github.io/movies.md

-### A Simple Favor
+### Final Score
-*Released on 2018-09-13, vote average 3.8*
+*Released on 2018-09-07, vote average 6*

-Mommy vlogger Stephanie joins her best friend Emily&#39;s husband, Sean, to investigate her sudden disappearance from their small town.
+Stadium is seized by a group of heavily armed criminals during a major sporting event.
+An ex-soldier must use all his military skills to save the 35,000 capacity crowd, one of which is the daughter of his fallen comrade.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/fbNgGYXNgGM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/aLzYyK8gPSI?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>